cjsharp4/youtube-word-finder/README.md

 Web Application that can provide a video of any word being used in a sentence.
 Uses Node.js and Express.js to host the video results and communicate with the web scraper built using Python.

-To run, navigate to the unzipped project folder in the terminal and run the command ``npm init -y`` to install all dependancies.
+To run, navigate to the unzipped project folder in the terminal and run the command ``npm init -y`` and ``pip install -r requirements.txt`` to install all dependancies.
 Use command ``node index.js`` to start the node js server on http://localhost:3000.